Is vacation something that employees should be forced to take when they’re reluctant to leave the office? You may be surprised...

 To ensure your unlimited PTO plan is successful, you still have to do some administrative work to set expectations, such as:

 - Create a defined policy.
 Just because your PTO is unlimited doesn’t mean it’s unmanaged or that employees always get time off whenever they want it.
-For a sample policy, please contact our HR experts at HR@stratus.hr.
+For a sample policy, please contact your certified HR expert.

 - Implement restrictions.
 You may need to establish guidelines for your company’s busiest times and require employees to provide managers with advance notice.
 They may need to find somebody to cover for them while they’re gone and/or be available for work calls and emails, depending on their job duties.